mobify/workshop--adaptivejs-site-1x/README.md

         text-align: center;
     }
     ```

+    Save the `_shipping-banner.scss` shipping banner component file and close it.

-7. View the homepage in your browser
+7. Refresh the homepage preview from Step 2 in your browser.

-    The homepage should look something like this:
+    The homepage now looks like this:

     ![Homepage end result](https://s3.amazonaws.com/uploads.hipchat.com/15359/505985/z5EMBDFSro5vytT/upload.png)

-## Ready to Continue?

-We're done!
-For now at least.
+## We're done!

+Congratulations!
+You created and styled a sample Adaptive.js site.